How to Remove Deodorant Stains

 - Apply the paste to the deodorant stains and rub well.

 - Let the paste dry on the garment for 30 to 60 minutes

 - Launder as usual.

-> If the stains didn't come out completely, but they are visibly lighter, make another round of paste.
-This time, scrub the area with the scratchy side of a clean dish sponge and allow to dry for 30 minutes before washing again.
+If the stains didn’t come out completely, but they are visibly lighter, make another round of paste.
+This time, gently scrub the area and allow to sit for another 30 minutes before washing again.

-> Put two to three tablespoons of straight hydrogen peroxide on the stain and rub it in.
-Allow the solution to sit on the stain for 30 minutes or more away from direct sunlight.
-(Hydrogen peroxide converts to water when exposed to sunlight.)
-Hydrogen peroxide is the main ingredient in the "oxy" type cleaning products.
-Don't dilute the hydrogen peroxide and don't mix it with any other type of cleaner.
+Put two to three tablespoons of straight hydrogen peroxide on the stain.
+Cover and allow the solution to sit on the stain for 30 minutes or more.
+Hydrogen peroxide is the main ingredient in the “oxy” type cleaning products.
+Don’t dilute the hydrogen peroxide and don’t mix it with any other type of cleaner.

-> There are several brands of enzymatic cleaners that work by breaking down the bacteria and enzymes in sweat that cause the deodorant stain.
+There are several brands of enzymatic cleaners that work by breaking down the bacteria and enzymes in sweat that cause the deodorant stain.
 Most are economical and safe for the environment.
 You can find enzymatic cleaners in the laundry section of your grocery store.

 If all else fails and you don’t have any of the above products in the house, try shampoo.
 Shampoo is an excellent detergent and will help to break down the natural oils that sweat produces.
 This method can also be used on yellowing collars too.

 - Rub it in gently.

 - Let sit for 10 to 15 minutes